 Sure there are communities, I live in one, that are age restricted...
 There are still enough young people around you to where Arizona feels very vibrant.

-Did you realize that Arizona has been a state for only 100 years?...Yep, Arizona is the last of the lower 48 to become a state...Valentine's Day, 2012 is our hundredth birthday as a state.
+Did you realize that Arizona has been a state for only 100 years?...Yep, Arizona is the last of the lower 48 to become a state...Valentine's Day, 2012 was our hundredth birthday as a state.

 In today's economy no one state is immune to the general slowdown.